 Most people get to experience playing the xylophone in grade school.
 All you need to do is hit the right bars to produce the right notes.
 This is even easier if the bar is marked with the note name.
 Xylophones are usually made from wood or steel tubing and are usually fairly portable.
 They even come in kid-size.

 The piano is one of the most common beginner instruments because all of the notes are already laid out for you and it’s easy to distinguish between natural notes and sharp/flat notes (white vs black keys respectively).
+The hardest part about piano is knowing how to play two different clefs (bass clef and treble clef) at the same time.
+Acoustic piano and digital pianos are similar in difficulty level until you add different pedals.

 Another fairly easy instrument to learn that many students learn in grade school anyway.
 Once you learn what notes the holes represent, it’s fairly easy to pick up the recorder.